MazenAli/Car-Registration-Donostia/index.md

 You can compare insurances at https://www.acierto.com.
 This can be done within a day, online and by phone.
 Costs anywhere between 200 and 500 EUR per year.
-Some insurers will tell you an EU driver's license is not enough, and you need a Spanish driver's license.
+Some insurers will tell you a EU driver's license is not enough, and you need a Spanish driver's license.
 This is BS, so safely ignore or go to a different insurer.

 ## Step 7: License Plates

 Finally, go to a car mechanic shop and order your license plates.
 You will need the DGT permisso de circulacion with the registration number.
-This will take 1-2 days, costs about 20 EUR.
+This will take 1-2 days, costs about 20-30 EUR.

 ## Step 8: Deregstriation in Country of Origin